Puli Khumri

+Puli Khumri has a number of factories, bazaars, business centers, public parks, banks, hotels, restaurants, mosques, hospitals, universities, and places to play sports or just relax.
+It is home to Baghlan University.
+The Ghori cement factory is also in Puli Khumri.
+In 2015 there were 24,586 dwelling units in the city.

+Puli Khumri sits at an elevation of approximately 920 m above sea level in the Hindu Kush mountain range.
+The city is administratively divided into six districts (nahias), covering a land area of 181 km2.
+It is connected by the Afghanistan Ring Road with Kunduz to the north, Charikar in Parwan Province to the southeast, and Mazar-i-Sharif in Balkh Province to the northwest.

 History

 During the 1980s, Puli Khumri was officially granted the status of the capital of Baghlan province in place of the central city of Baghlan.
 This transition occurred under the influence of Sayed Mansur Naderi, son of Sayed Kayan, who held significant military and political power at the time.
 The relocation aimed to enhance public access to administrative offices, leveraging Puli Khumri's strategic location along the Kabul-Mazar highway.
-The cabinet of Dr. Najibullah, led by Sultan Ali Keshtmand, initially proposed this move through declaration number 492 on March 1, 1989.
-It was subsequently formalized by Dr. Najibullah through decree number 1603 on March 9, 1989.
+The cabinet of Mohammad Najibullah, led by Sultan Ali Keshtmand, initially proposed this move through declaration number 492 on March 1, 1989.
+It was subsequently formalized by Najibullah through decree number 1603 on March 9, 1989.

-From August 8-10, 1988, there were fires and explosions in the 3704th Ammunition Depot of the 40th Army (Soviet Union), located in the Kelgai Valley near the town.
+From August 8–10, 1988, there were fires and explosions in the 3704th Ammunition Depot of the 40th Army (Soviet Union), located in the Kelgai Valley near the town.
 The detonation of the explosives storage facility, according to eyewitnesses, resembled a nuclear one with the appearance of a characteristic nuclear "mushroom cloud".
 Eight soldiers and one civilian cook may have been killed, with others wounded.
 Western sources reported that the Soviet Ministry of Foreign Affairs (Soviet Union) denied there had been any casualties.